Betty Brey

-Elizabeth Evadna Mullen Brey (November 23, 1931 – March 21, 2015), née Elizabeth Evadna Mullen, was an American competition swimmer who represented the United States in the 4x100 freestyle relay at the 1956 Summer Olympics in Melbourne, Australia.
+Elizabeth Evadna Mullen Brey (November 23, 1931 – March 21, 2015) was an American competition swimmer who represented the United States in the 4x100 freestyle relay at the 1956 Summer Olympics in Melbourne, Australia.
 In addition to marriage and raising three children, she would work as a physical therapist, physical education teacher at Chevy Chase High School, a swim instructor, and as a coach of the women's swimming team at George Washington University.

 Early life

 Betty Mullen was born on November 23, 1931 in Weissport, Pennsylvania to Charles Mullen, a trainmaster with the Lehigh Valley Railroad, and Evadna Hill Mullen.
 Betty attended Lehighton High School, graduating in 1948, where in addition to her swimming, she was a majorette and led the large 80 member Lehighton High School marching band.
 She was one of five children and the only girl among four athletic male siblings, that included Thomas, Dean, Richard and Jack.
 Dean and Richard played High School basketball and baseball as did her younger brother Jack.
 In the 1960s Tom would help manage the local Lehighton Community Pool, and her brothers Thomas and Dean would attend teacher's colleges and pursue careers in Education, as would her future husband Paul.

-Despite her male sibling's love of sports particularly baseball, her father Charles did not encourage her to play boy's sports, but strongly supported her interest in swimming, a sport that would greatly influence her future.
+Despite her male sibling's love of sports particularly baseball, her father Charles did not encourage her to play boys' sports, but strongly supported her interest in swimming, a sport that would greatly influence her future.
 The Weissport area offered few pools, and fewer clubs where she could compete.
 She began swimming summers at Graver's Pool in Lehighton as her father knew the owner.
 She took up more focused training at the Allentown YMCA one day a week, where she won a few competitions including one that included diving, and was coached by their Athletic director Dennis McGinley.
 One of her first major local freestyle events was a one mile open swim at the Lehigh River where she placed second.